BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 Features that were targeted in the design process:

 - Support for larger than 1kg spools up to 5kg
-- Extruder and spool rewind function operated by the same stepper motor
+- Extruder and spool rewind function operated per spool unit by the same stepper motor
 - NEMA17 stepper motors for power and speed
 - Large extruder gears to maximize traction
 - As modular system as possible